anamdesibab/brackets-jasmine/README.md

 1. Find your extensions folder by going to "Help -> Show Extensions Folder"
 2. Extract the .zip to your Brackets extension directory
 3. Start Brackets and create a jasmine test file to unit test your javascript api
-4. Right click on the jasmine file (with .spec in the filename), select Run Jasmine Unit Test
+4. Right click on the jasmine file (a jasmine file is either in a spec/ directory or ends with .spec.js)
+5. Select Run Jasmine Unit Test from the context menu
-5. The results will appear in new window
+6. The results will appear in new window

 Usage
 =====